miguelrgranda/PlanckBIRD-lens/README.md

 ## Citation

-If you use any of this code, please cite: M. Ruiz-Granda et al, "LiteBIRD Science Goals and Forecasts: Improved full-sky reconstruction of the gravitational lensing potential through the combination of Planck and LiteBIRD data".
+If you use any of this code, please cite: M. Ruiz-Granda *et al* 2025, "LiteBIRD Science Goals and Forecasts: Improved full-sky reconstruction of the gravitational lensing potential through the combination of Planck and LiteBIRD data".

 ## Dependencies

 Here are the dependencies needed to run the pipeline.
 We also include the version

-* python3.9.0
+* python v3.9.0
 * [lensQUEST](https://github.com/miguelrgranda/lensquest) (modified version from the [original code](https://github.com/doicbek/lensquest) from Dominic Beck)
 * [lensingbiases](https://github.com/miguelrgranda/lensingbiases) (modified version from the [original code](https://github.com/JulienPeloton/lensingbiases) from Julien Peloton)
 * cmblensplus v0.4